actris-cloudnet/dataportal-docs/api/calibration.md

 # Calibration API reference

-This is a documentation for the HTTP API for configuring the calibration factors used in Cloudnet data processing.
+This is a documentation for the HTTP API for configuring the calibration information used in Cloudnet data processing.

 ## Routes